joemillervi/nvim/README.md

 # nvim
+Configs for neovim

+# SETUP
-Need to install mason
+install mason
-Packer Install
+go into lua/joe/packer.lua
+:so
+:PackerSync